chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 // at each level of the hierarchy const SgFns = [lvl in 1..nLvls] {1..sgFnSize(lvl), 1..2*sgFnSize(lvl)};

-// the array representing the complete set of outer signature functions:
+// the array representing the complete set of outer signature functions, made up of:
-// - a 1D array over the levels of the hierarchy
+//   * a 1D array over the levels of the hierarchy
-// - of sparse 3D arrays representing the elements at that level
+//   * of sparse 3D arrays representing the elements at that level
-// - of dense 2D arrays representing an element's discretized signature function
+//   * of dense 2D arrays representing an element's discretized signature function
-// - of 3-element vectors
+//   * of 3-element vectors
-// - of complex values
+//   * of complex values
 var OSgFn: [lvl in 1..nLvls] [SpsCubes[lvl]] [SgFns[lvl]] [1..3] complex;
 ```

 Note that in this code, only the declarations of `SpsCubes` and
-`OSgFn` are unsupported in Chapel today since they are the only cases
+`OSgFn` are unsupported in Chapel today since they are the two cases
-that rely on using an array type's indices to parameterize its
+that rely on using an outer array's indices to parameterize an inner
-elements' indices.
+array's domain.

 #### Wrapping Up

 That concludes this month's myth about whether syntax matters when
-designing scalable parallel programming languages, where I believe
+designing scalable parallel programming languages.
+I definitely
-that it does matter and can significantly improve how clearly a
+believe that syntax does matter, and that it can significantly improve
-program is expressed and how programmers think about their code.
-Next
+how clearly a program is expressed and how programmers think about
+their code.

-month, we'll revisit the fifth article in this series, which addresses
+Next month, we'll revisit the fifth article in this series, which
-the concept that productive languages require a magic compiler.
-See
+addresses the myth that productive languages require a magic compiler.
-you then!
+See you then!